codingispink/Movies-Recommendation-System-/README.md

         movieid = int(movies[movies['title']==movie]['movieId'])
         self.hist.append(movieid)
 ```
 Applying KNN method, the formula is as follows: kneighbors(X, n_neighbors=None, return_distance=True) where X are points/query points, n_neighbors are numbers of neighbors required for the same, return_distance is bool.
-The function will take the movieid passed through and look for 5 movie ids that are the nearest neighbors to this one.
+The function will take the movieid passed through and return the 5 (or a user inputed amount of) movie ids that are the nearest neighbors to this one.
 ```
 distance,neighbors=nn_algo.kneighbors([rating_pivot.loc[movieid]],n_neighbors=n_recommend+1)
 ```